EarthenSky/pomme-synth/devlog/week1.md

 - https://github.com/free-audio/clap/blob/b21634849ee95ad341d4aa406d2e011e816ae68a/include/clap/plugin-factory.h as a backend?
 - look for a standard MIDI crate
 - TODO: when writing simd support, write a macro to make it so that the math is very clear, then do an hn post about it.
+- analyze https://github.com/askeksa/Cinter to see if I'm missing anything or not
+- I think druid gui is more in line with what this synth is trying to accomplish (& for the daw later)

 ### teach-notes:
 - rust workspaces are interesting, and useful for large projects that are composed of multiple parts.
 However, for smaller projects they may make things more difficult.